AlegriaForman/fairweatherhikers_styled/README.md

 ## https://fwhikers.herokuapp.com

-## Create a secure user profile (or not)!
+## Create a user profile
-Signing up is easy and secure!
-Just enter an  email and the password you would like to use and that's it!
+Signing up is easy!
+Just enter an email address as your user name and a password you would like to use and that's it!
 The password needs to be at least 8 characters.
 If the email you enter is already in use, you'll need to use another one.

 ## Sign in!
 Signing in is easy too!
 It works exactly how you'd think it would!
-Enter your email and password -- if it matches what's in the database, you'll be logged in and whisked away to the main page where you'll see all of the amazing trails!
+Enter your email and password -- if it matches what's in the database, you'll be logged in and taken to the main page where you'll find hundreds of trails with weather information!

 ## Technical Stuff